ashleybaxter/iamashley/_posts/2017-01-09-how-i-won-my-first-3-customers.markdown

 I'm heading to Switzerland for my birthday in a few weeks for a (working) holiday.
 One of the books I plan on reading is <a href="http://tractionbook.com/">Traction</a>.
 I'm hoping to use their three-step framework to discover the best channels for marketing Jack.

-Hopefully one day I'll be writing about winning my 3000th customer, but it's important to start from the beginning.
-I'm <a href="/newsletter">documenting my journey</a> of building an insurance business.
-I'll never forget the feeling of that first sale.
+Hopefully one day I'll be writing about winning my 3000th customer, but I'm <a href="/newsletter">documenting my journey</a> of building an insurance business from the start.